kalekundert/bind_dna/notebook/validate_exonuclease_assay/attach_dna_to_dcas9_via_huh_tag/notes.rst

   subsequent uses, suggesting that not as much GelGreen was absorbed by the gel (presumably because the SDS was preventing it from binding DNA).

+  .. update:: 2020/11/06

+    The benefit of washing SDS PAGE gels before staining with GelGreen is demonstrated clearly in this experiment: :expt:`73`

 - Assuming that the DNA is the band that changes between each condition (and that the sgRNA is the band that stays in place), it's bizarre that the DNA shifts, but doesn't run exactly with dCas9 in either condition.